reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-There is currently no way to write an error boundary as a function component.
+There is currently no way to write an error boundary as a function Component.
 However, you don't have to write the error boundary class yourself.
 For example, you can use [`react-error-boundary`](https://github.com/bvaughn/react-error-boundary) instead.

 </Note>